wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 3. The administration screen

 == Changelog ==
+1.4
+	Added support for iPhone
+	Fixed a minor issue with the cURL caller.

 1.2.19 -December 30, 2009
 	Added the ability to switch on a "push in" method of viewing the "More Details" window.
 	Added the ability for the admin to insert arbitrary CSS styles.